Self-Sabotage

 Limitations and complications

 It is a description, not a diagnosis.
-“Self-sabotage” names a class of outcomes; it does not explain any particular case, and it is not a clinical category.
-Treating it as a fixed trait — “I am a self-saboteur” — tends to entrench the very pattern it describes by adding shame and a sense of inevitability.
+“Self-sabotage” names a class of interpreted outcomes; it does not explain any particular case, and it is not a clinical category.
+Treating it as a fixed identity can narrow inquiry and add shame without establishing why the behavior occurred.

 It can mask clinical conditions.
 Persistent, distressing patterns of undermining one’s own goals can accompany depression, anxiety disorders, ADHD, or trauma-related difficulties, where the right response is assessment and treatment rather than self-help reframing.
 Self-sabotage is a lens, not a substitute for professional care when the pattern is severe or causing significant harm.